 Indeed, not only you need to learn from a living teacher, the teacher must be competent.
 The sad fact is that today competent chi kung teachers are rare.
 Many people start teaching chi kung to others after they have learnt some chi kung exercises from books, and most, if not all, of them have no idea or experience of what chi is.

 Not only you must learn from a competent teacher, the chi kung he teaches must be of a high level.
 Even when he is competent but if what he teaches is of a low level, it is not powerful enough to overcome cancer and asthma.

 Even when you have learnt high level chi kung from a competent teacher, you have to practice it correctly and consistently.
 Wrong and inconsistent practice will not give your good results.

 Yes, my Intensive Chi Kung Courses have helped many people overcome so-called incurable diseases, including cancer and asthma.
-Please refer to my website for details and apply to firstname.lastname@example.org if you wish attend.
+Please refer to my website for details and apply to my secretary if you wish to attend.

 - Skills derived from Sparring can be Rewardingly used in Daily Life